 - Addressing the huge skills miss-matching through measures that develop effective synergies between the worlds of education and work;

-- Supporting governments to effectively use financial instruments for job creation and combating of unemployment;
+- Supporting governments to effectively use financial instruments for job creation and combating unemployment;

 - Designing and supporting youth guarantee schemes and youth mobility programs aiming to tackle the dramatic levels of youth unemployment;

-- Promoting and supporting employment through the development of self–employment, social enterprises and business start-ups, targeting groups with the greatest potential and fostering cooperation between employment services, business support and finance providers;
+- Promoting and supporting employees through the development of self–employment, social enterprises and business start-ups, targeting groups with the greatest potential and fostering cooperation between employment services, business support, and finance providers;

 - Introducing new processes and schemes for combating undeclared employment and social contributions evasion;

-- Supporting the modernisation and capacity building of government bodies with a mandate to promote employment and combat unemployment;
+- Supporting the modernization and capacity building of government bodies with a mandate to promote employment and combat unemployment;

-- Supporting building of partnerships between labour market actors.
+- Supporting the building of partnerships between labor market actors.

-The Healthcare sector currently faces two main challenges: a) an increasingly ageing population, and b) the sustainability of the national healthcare systems.
+The Healthcare sector currently faces two main challenges: a) an increasingly aging population, and b) the sustainability of the national healthcare systems.

-The increase of life expectancy is a fact and, in consequence, a rapidly expanding population group is susceptible to suffer from specific diseases linked to ageing.
+The increase in life expectancy is a fact and, in consequence, a rapidly expanding population group is susceptible to suffer from specific diseases linked to aging.
 This fact will have an undoubted effect on the sustainability of modern society and healthcare systems.

-Currently, the cost of healthcare sector is not sustainable and therefore new ways to more efficiently and effectively use the limited resources must be found.
-In addition, economic crisis has led to reductions in both public and private spending, and has restricted the access to health care services while increasing inequalities.
+Currently, the cost of the healthcare sector is not sustainable, and therefore new ways to more efficiently and effectively use the limited resources must be found.
+In addition, the economic crisis has led to reductions in both public and private spending and has restricted access to health care services while increasing inequalities.